0x5c4r3/jekyll-theme-console/_posts/2022-01-27-Car-Hacking-Part-3:-Rolljam-Attack.markdown

 &nbsp;

-The first signal source block is one of the BladeRF TX Antennas sending a
+The first row is configuring one of the BladeRF TX Antennas sending a strong triangle wave to jam the signal at 433.85MHz.
+The second row configures the receiver, recording the window of frequencies happening in a file and printing it on a GUI.

+&nbsp;

 <img src="/img/Car_Hacking_Part_3/send.png" style="width:80%;height:80%;display:block;margin-left:auto;margin-right:auto;" alt="GNU_Send Pic">